chrisbuerginrogers/rogerslab/README.md

 * [Data (Google Drive)](https://drive.google.com/drive/folders/14_Pz8O_YQauf5cpMfGmqNgqhk9FnoIfN?usp=sharing)

 ## How to Add Your Data
-1. Create tuftsceeo account (Ask Lynne)
+1. Create tuftsceeo account (Lynne will help you set up the account)
 2. Go to the [FET lab Google Drive](https://drive.google.com/drive/folders/14_Pz8O_YQauf5cpMfGmqNgqhk9FnoIfN?usp=sharing).
 To access this folder, you should use CEEO Google account (FirstName.LastName@tuftsceeo.org)
 3. Add your personal information to `people` sheets.
 Refer to tips when you fill out each data.
 You can find tips if you hover cells on top
 4. Add your project information to `projects` sheets.